laurilopes/api_docs/v1/documentation/resources/petitions/signatures.md

        }

-_A public API key, timestamp, and request signature are required parameters on all requests, so they are omitted from the tables and examples above._
+_A public API key, timestamp, and request signature are required parameters on all requests, so they are implicit in the tables and examples._